The Requirements For Buying Final Expense Insurance For A Family Member

 Whereas if you contact an insurer directly, such as Colonial Penn, you’re limiting yourself to just one option.
 If you don’t like what that company has to offer, there is no recourse.

 Plus, final expense policies with no waiting period are overwhelmingly only sold through agencies.
-They are not sold online directly by insurance companies.
+They are typically not sold directly online by insurance companies.

-So, if you want to pay the least and have coverage that starts immediately, work with an independent broker like Choice Mutual, National Family, or Family First Life.
+So, if you want to pay the least and have coverage that starts immediately, work with an independent broker like Choice Mutual or Family First Life.

 How Much Does A Funeral Cost?